-- (a) ensure that the Level 2 group's BCM is appropriate to the nature and scale of its operations and is consistent with the Level 2 group's risk management strategy or framework; - (b) consistently apply BCM for each part of the Level 2 group; - (c) apply BCM to risk assessments and risk processes at a functional level in the Level 2 group, where appropriate; and - (d) ensure that the Level 2 group's BCP is reviewed at least annually by responsible senior management of the Head of the Level 2 group.
+- (c) apply BCM to risk assessments and risk processes at a functional level in the Level 2 group, where appropriate; and - (d) ensure that the Level 2 group's BCP is reviewed at least annually by responsible senior management of the Head of the Level 2 group.

-BCM Policy
+BCM Business Continuity Management Policy

-- 20. A regulated institution must have an up-to-date documented BCM Policy that sets out its objectives and approach in relation to BCM. - 21.
+- 24. The Board must approve the APRA-regulated institution's Business Continuity Management Policy (BCM Policy). - 20.25.
+An APRA-regulated institution must have an up-to-date and documented BCM Policy that sets out its objectives and approach in relation to BCM. - 21.26.
 The BCM Policy must clearly state the roles, responsibilities and authorities to act in relation to the BCM Policy.